kenja-k-k/AURORA-AI-Svr-ESG-Reporting/README.md

 ## 3. PoC Features and Requirements

 The **Proof of Concept (PoC)** demonstrates three primary features using simulated IoT data, as specified in the *ESG Reporting Specification*:
-[PLACEHOLDER: All features to be confirmed and finalized.]

 | Feature ID | Feature Name              | Description                                                                 |
 |------------|---------------------------|-----------------------------------------------------------------------------|